-(d) Except as otherwise provided in this subparagraph, where only a portion of the leased area is committed to a unit agreement approved or prescribed by the state, that commitment constitutes a severance of this lease as to the unitized and nonunitized portions of the leased area.
-The portion of the leased area not committed to the unit will be treated as a separate and distinct lease having the same effective date and term as this lease and may be maintained only in accordance with the terms and conditions of this lease, statutes, and regulations.
-Any portion of the leased area not committed to the unit agreement will not be affected by the unitization or pooling of any other portion of the leased area, by operations in the unit, or by suspension approved or ordered for the unit.
-If the leased area has a well certified as capable of production in paying quantities on it before commitment to a unit agreement, this lease will not be severed.
-If any portion of this lease is included in a participating area formed under a unit agreement, the entire leased area will remain committed to the unit and this lease will not be severed.
+(e) Except as otherwise provided in this subparagraph, where only a portion of the leased area is committed to a unit agreement approved by a lessor, that commitment constitutes a severance of this lease as to the undivided interests owned by that lessor in the unitized and nonunitized portions of the leased area.
+The portion of the leased area not committed to the unit will be treated as a separate and distinct lease covering the undivided interest in oil, gas, and associated substances owned by that lessor and having the same effective date and term as this lease and may be maintained only in accordance with the terms and conditions of this lease and any applicable statutes and regulations.
+Any portion of the leased area not committed to the unit agreement will not be affected by the unitization or pooling of any other portion of the leased area, by operations in the unit, or by suspension approved or ordered for the unit agreement, this lease will not be severed pursuant to the subparagraph, and if any portion of the leased area is included in a participating area formed under a unit agreement approved by a lessor, the undivided interests in oil, gas, or associated substances owned by that lessor in the entire leased area will remain committed to the unit and this lease will not be severed as to the undivided interests in oil, gas, and associated substances in the unit and this lease will not be severed as to the undivided interests in oil, gas, and associated substances in the leased area owned by that lessor.